St. John’s, Canada

 HOK; Hearne Fougere

 Structural Engineering Consultant in association with DBA Consulting

 Targeting LEED® Silver

-Memorial University of Newfoundland, Atlantic Canada’s largest university with over 18,000 students, is building a new Core Science Facility to address the Faculty of Science’s growth needs with a state-of-the-art research, laboratory and teaching facility.
+Memorial University of Newfoundland, Atlantic Canada’s largest university with over 18,000 students, is building a new Core Science Facility to address the Faculty of Science’s growth needs with a state-of-the-art research, laboratory, and teaching facility.

 Solution: Entuitive investigated structural systems in steel and concrete for various grid spacing options based on a multiple of a standard lab bench module.
 Appropriate vibration criteria were incorporated into typical bay studies.
-In addition, local contractors were consulted on preferred systems based on the project size and schedule and a comparative costing of the systems considered was undertaken.
-A structural system was selected which best met the multiple criteria applicable to the project.
+In addition, local contractors were consulted on preferred systems based on the project size and schedule, and a comparative costing of the systems considered was undertaken.
+A structural system was selected that best met the multiple criteria applicable to the project.